dantedenicolo/rickandmorty/README.md

 This is a basic project created using create-react-app from [React](https://react.dev/).
 It was developed following the [Henry](https://soyhenry.com) Bootcamp's schedule and it is now discontinued.
 Feel free to use it and improve it as you want.

-## Live Deploy

-You can try the app with every feature up-to-date in [https://rickandmorty.dantu.me/](https://rickandmorty.dantu.me/).

 ## Roadmap

 - Create project using create-react-app